-Each module accepts an incremental encoder transducer for position feedback and generates up to 16 limit switch outputs based on the transducers' position and velocity.
-The NX3M1X module has several modes of operation that allow you to enable or disable the outputs based on discrete inputs and the speed of the machine.
+Each module accepts a brushless resolver based transducer for position feedback and generates up to 16 limit switch outputs based on the transducers' position and velocity.
+The NX3A1X module has several modes of operation that allow you to enable or disable the outputs based on discrete inputs and the speed of the machine.

-The NX3M1X module has two modes of operation, Independent Mode and Group Mode.
+The NX3A1X module has two modes of operation, Independent Mode and Group Mode.
 While in Independent Mode, each output is independent of the others and has a corresponding input that is ANDed with the output.
 When in Group Mode, the outputs are combined into groups.
-The NX3M1X module has a maximum of six groups.
+The NX3A1X module has a maximum of six groups.
 Each group is assigned an Operating Mode that controls how the outputs fire.
-At this time, there are eight Operating Modes.
-These Operating Modes are useful on high speed packaging and assembly machines.
+At this time, there are a total of seven Operating Modes.
+These Operating Modes are geared towards high speed packaging and assembly machines.

 This unit has sixteen I/O points.
-Eight of the outputs and all sixteen inputs are located on the Nexus module itself, and the remaining eight outputs can be located on an external RB-8 relay board.
+Eight of the outputs and all sixteen inputs are located on the Nexus module itself, and the remaining eight outputs can be located on an external relay board.